arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - Shadow of the Tomb Raider - Fun game, great visuals and stealth sections.
+Little disappointed with the overall game.
+I can't put my hand to exactly what felt wrong.

   - **Far Cry 5** - Probably my favourite game on the console so far.
 Amazing open world, supports a lot of play styles, nice co-op AI partners.